aguerraochoa/Spotify-Clone-Artist-Page/README.md

 **Spotify Beatles Artist Page**

 This project is a recreation of the Beatles artist page on Spotify.
-Even though some javascript is used in some parts, this project was mainly created to practice my CSS skills.
+Even though some JavaScript to add some functionalities, this project was mainly created to practice my CSS skills.
 Therefore, the majority of the components are non-functional and for visual purposes only.

 **Features**